Lady and the Tramp: Critical reaction

-The sequence of Lady and Tramp sharing a plate of spaghetti — climaxed by an accidental kiss as they swallow opposite ends of the same strand of spaghetti — is considered an iconic scene in American film history.
+The sequence of Lady and Tramp sharing a plate of spaghetti – climaxed by an accidental kiss as they swallow opposite ends of the same strand of spaghetti – is considered an iconic scene in American film history.

 Gene Siskel and Roger Ebert gave the film a positive review on their show At the Movies when it was re-released in 1986, with Ebert in particular praising the opening scene of Lady as a puppy calling it one of the greatest animated sequences Disney ever did.
 Dave Kehr, writing for The Chicago Tribune gave the film four stars.
 In a Los Angeles Times review, Charles Solomon, an animation historian, called the animation "wonderfully polished" and felt it will be regarded as "a timeless film that audiences will still enjoy 31 years from now."
-The sequence of Lady and Tramp sharing a plate of spaghetti — climaxed by an accidental kiss as they swallow opposite ends of the same strand of spaghetti — is considered an iconic scene in American film history.
+The sequence of Lady and Tramp sharing a plate of spaghetti – climaxed by an accidental kiss as they swallow opposite ends of the same strand of spaghetti – is considered an iconic scene in American film history.
+Metacritic, which uses a weighted average, assigned the a score of 78 out of 100, based on 15 critics, indicating "generally favorable" reviews.

 Lady and the Tramp contains several instances of ethnic and cultural stereotyping.
 The depiction of the pair of Siamese cats in particular has been recognized for its racist Asian stereotypes.
 "The Siamese Cat Song" was cut from the 2019 live-action remake of the film, and in 2020 Disney+ included a content warning at the beginning of the film, advising viewers of "negative depictions and/or mistreatment of people or cultures".

 Lady and the Tramp was named number 95 out of the "100 Greatest Love Stories of All Time" by the American Film Institute in their 100 Years...100 Passions special, as one of only two animated films to appear on the list, along with Disney's Beauty and the Beast which ranked 34th.
 In 2010, Rhapsody called its accompanying soundtrack one of the all-time great Disney and Pixar soundtracks.
 In June 2011, Time magazine named it one of "The 25 All-TIME Best Animated Films".